-With measles hitting the headlines and the number of cases on the rise here in the UK and abroad, it’s extremely important that we understand the disease, its symptoms and how it can be prevented.
+With measles hitting the headlines and the number of cases on the rise here in the UK and abroad, it’s extremely important that we understand the facts about the disease, its symptoms and how it can be prevented.

 Worryingly, in the first three months of 2019, more than 110,000 measles cases were reported worldwide – up nearly 300 per cent from the same period last year.

 So, what is measles and why is it making a comeback?